Conclusion-Xforce/xforce-collections/xforce/aap_mgmt/roles/manage_hub_collections/README.md

     - auth_url: Separate authentication url
     - token: Authentication token for the remote source
     - requirements: List of collections to mirror to the hub - applicable on the Community repo (galaxy.ansible.com)
-- hub_reposync_wait: Boolean determining waiting for collection repository syncing
+- aap_reposync_wait: Boolean determining waiting for collection repository syncing

 Example Playbook
 ----------------